The Osprey Farpoint 40 has been labeled the Best Overall Travel Backpack for 2020 by US News & World Report and we won’t argue with the outcome!

 The Osprey Farpoint 40 is truly an exceptionally comfortable backpack to carry around.
 This was as apparent to us as soon as we tried it and remains true to this day.

 Neither of us have ever complained about a lack of comfort from the Farpoint 40.

-This criteria was easily met by the Osprey.
 Our zippers are still as strong as ever, there are no tears along the seams or difficulty zipping at any point.

 Interesting fact: Ripstop fabric was developed in WWII as a replacement for silk in the production of parachutes.